-With studios in Fairfax, Alexandria and Mosaic, Tiny Dancers offers a curriculum designed especially for young children ages 2-12.
-Tiny Dancers Receives Top Honors Tiny Dancers has been named Best Ballet or Dance Studio and Best Kids' Birthday Party Venue in the July 2017 issue of Washington Family Magazine.
+With studios in Fairfax, Alexandria and Mosaic, Tiny Dancers offers a curriculum designed especially for young children ages 2-12. Рното CONTRIBUTED Tiny Dancers Receives Top Honors Tiny Dancers has been named Best Ballet or Dance Studio and Best Kids' Birthday Party Venue in the July 2017 issue of Washington Family Magazine.
 In addition, Northern Virginia Magazine, in the June issue, named the program Best of NoVA in the Parent & Me category.
 Studio owner Donna Rathe, commenting on the awards, said, "We're thrilled to be able to share our passion for dance with our young dancers.
-To watch them start out as toddlers in our Wiggletoes program and then a few years later dancing with confidence and poise is what keeps us going."
+To watch them start out as toddlers in our Wiggletoes program and then a few years later dancing with confidence and poise is what keeps us going.'
 With studios in Fairfax, Alexandria and Mosaic, Tiny Dancers offers a curriculum designed especially for young children ages 2-12.
 The literacy-based program uses age appropriate choreography and emphasizes technical excellence in a fun and nurturing environment.
 By introducing dancers to the basics of ballet, tap and jazz using well-known fairy tales and hundreds of costumes and props, students are encouraged to learn through creative self-expression and exploration.
-Additional information at www.tinydancers.com or by calling 703-385-5580.

-buffa's dance studio

-- Pre-School Dance Movement Ages 3 and 4

-- Hip Hop Lyrical/Contemporary Ballet Tap

-- Jazz Pointe Modern Acro Musical Theater

-- Aerial Silks Performing Companies Grades K-12

-- Beginner to Advanced Professional Instructors
+Visit www.tinydancers.com or call 703-385-5580 for more information.
+Celebrating buffa's dance studio 38 Years of Dance Excellence!
+(Established in 1980) Home of Burke Civic Ballet - Pre-School Dance Movement Ages 3 and 4 - Hip Hop Lyrical/Contemporary Ballet Tap - Jazz Pointe Modern Acro Musical Theater - Aerial Silks Performing Companies Grades K-12 - Beginner to Advanced Professional Instructors